Ganaraska Forest Management Plan Update - Draft Plan presented to Full Authority at June 15th meeting.

 If you are interested in helping out please contact Steve McMullen, Forest Recreation Technician, at email@example.com or by calling the Ganaraska Forest Centre at 905 797-2721.

 Check out the 2017 Outdoor Adventure Events Calendar!
 The next GRCA public event taking place here is in October, but there are plenty of others to participate in.
-You won't want to miss the Invasive Species Walk on June 3rd at the Ganaraska Millennium Conservation Area.
+You won't want to miss Bats In Your Backyard! at Cobourg Conservation Area on July 6th.

 IN THE NEWS

 ~ Discover Northumberland County